caronc/apprise/README.md

 * One notification library to rule them all.
 * A common and intuitive notification syntax.
-* Supports the handling of images (to the notification services that will accept them).
+* Supports the handling of images and attachments (to the notification services that will accept them).

 System owners who wish to provide a notification service no longer need to research each and every new one as they appear.
 They just need to include this one library and then they can immediately gain access to almost all of the notifications services available to us today.